catsout/wallpaper-engine-kde-plugin/README.md

 - Perspective renderable
 - ColorBlendMode

+### Web support status
+Currently no web api specific to Wallpaper Engine supported.
+Some wallpaper may not work.

 ### Note
 - Support **scene(2d)**,**video**,**web** types
 - Compile needed for scene type and mpv video backend, also ok for using without compiling.